Is plant-based meat ultra-processed?

 As discussed above, the nutritional characteristics of foods within the ultra-processed category vary significantly, meaning studies based on these nebulous definitions risk missing important nuances in what is actually causing the negative outcomes associated with the ultra-processed group as a whole.

 The study even found that certain ultra-processed foods such as bread and breakfast cereals were correlated with positive health outcomes, which researchers suggested could be attributed to their high fibre content.
+This is because other factors within their nutritional make up are likely more important in determining health outcomes than the level of processing.

 The health impacts of processed and ultra-processed meat